g-clef/g-clef.github.io/lab/hardware.md

 History lesson time: Google used to sell systems that ran Google's indexing and search software as an appliance - companies would buy them to get the equivalent of Google's search on their internal pages.
-Google got out of that business a few years ago but didn't take back the servers, so the companies that had them sold them or donated them when the service stopped being supported.
-Google released multiple variations on these guys, but they were usually re-braded commercially available servers.
+Google got out of that business a few years ago but didn't take back the servers.
+As they stopped using the (now unsupported) Google boxes, those companies sold them or donated them, so they started appearing on Craigslist & Ebay.

+Google released multiple variations on these servers, but they were usually re-braded commercially available systems.
 The ones I got were re-branded Dell R710's.
-You can find something like these (or just straight R710's) on craigslist in the
+You can find something like them (or just straight R710's) on Ccraigslist for a few hundred dollars each.
-$200-$300 range.
 The ones I have came with 48GB of RAM, 2x 8-core CPUs, and no hard drives.
-So they were perfect for virtualization for a moderate-to-low CPU task set.
+They're perfect for virtualization for a moderate-to-low CPU task set.
 They're also bright yellow.
-Since they're in my basement, their striking plumage is wasted.
+Since they're in my basement, their striking plumage is, sadly, wasted.

-The first problem with the Google Search boxes was that they were set up to run only the Linux distro that Google put on the box, and that just wasn't going to be okay...I needed to be able to patch the OS, at the very least, etc.
+The first problem with the Google Search boxes was that they were set up to run only the Linux distro that Google put on the box, and that just wasn't going to be okay...I needed to be able to patch the OS, at the very least.
 Google posted instructions to "re-purpose" those systems at [https://support.google.com/gsa/answer/6055109?hl=en](https://support.google.com/gsa/answer/6055109?hl=en) , which was a good start.
 I also had to re-flash the BIOS to unlock some of the other BIOS features (virtualization, for example).